 The capability level of Jakarta IT is carried out on the business processes that are running at the company.
 Business processes determine through the COBIT 2019 mapping table based on the Alignment Goals to identify the company's goals.
 The first stage is obtaining the 2019 COBIT standard's organizational goals and mapping the related objectives with alignment goals.
 The second is determining based on the organization's objectives.
 The next stage is to determine the appropriate process domain with the alignment goals that have been selected.
 The process domains' results reflect the organization's focus on its IT governance.

 The identification stage of the IT process is carried out after the alignment objectives are obtained.
-At this stage, re-matching is carried out between the critical points identified with the IT process domain based on the alignment objectives obtained in the previous stage, which refers to the 2019 COBIT guidelines.
+At this stage, re-matching between the critical points identified with the IT process domain based on the alignment objectives obtained in the previous stage, which refers to the 2019 COBIT guidelines.

 Based on the mapping results, there are four processes of Governance and Management Objectives that are included in the primary scale.
 The matching results between the critical points and the IT process domain based on the 2019 COBIT guidelines are APO02 (managed strategy), APO03 (managed enterprise architecture), BAI05 (managed organizational change), and DSS06 (Managed business process control)